prisma/specs/prisma-framework/Readme.md

 ### Schema

-The Schema is an AST representation of your Prisma Schema Language files.
-Workflows will work with this structured representation of the `*.prisma` files rather than the file data itself.
+The Schema is an AST representation of Prisma Schema Language files.
+Workflows will work with this structured representation of the `*.prisma` files rather than the raw file data.

 <details>
 <summary>Schema Type</summary>